Aaron Rodgers Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Season Stats

-- He's also carried the ball 14 times for 27 yards and two touchdowns, averaging 4.5 yards per game.
+- He's also rushed 14 times for 27 yards and two touchdowns, averaging 4.5 yards per game.

-- The Packers have run 55.1% passing plays and 44.9% rushing plays this season.
-They rank 14th in the NFL in scoring.
+- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 55.1% of the time while running the football 44.9% of the time.

-- Rodgers has attempted 29 of his 186 passes in the red zone, accounting for 47.5% of his team's red zone plays.
+- Rodgers has thrown 29 passes in the red zone this season, 47.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with Washington.